elias-pschernig/Shitty-Novel/book.md

 "Sev?
 Dr. Alecan?"

 The hallway and all of the offices are dim, it seems like the office is closed, even though it's a mid-morning, mid-week.
 Right?
-My head feels like a pot of mashed potatoes, i feel disoriented.
-For how long was i faint?
-This is all so weird, im going home now, better call someone to pick me up while i walk to the entrance -if i can find it.
-A chilling sensation moves from the bottom of my spine to the top of my head, i cant feel my cellphone in my pants.
+My head feels like a pot of mashed potatoes; I feel disoriented.

+*For how long was I faint?
+This is all so weird, I'm going home now...
+Better call someone to pick me up while I walk to the entrance - if i can find it.*

+A chilling sensation moves from the bottom of my spine to the top of my head: I can't feel my cellphone in my pants.
 I proceed to confirm it and my cellphone is gone.

-"Did i drop it?" - i think to myself- "but wait, how did i get here? did somebody moved me here?", if somebody did move me then that person could know where my cellphone was.
-Maybe Pamy moved me and went looking for something.
+"Did I drop it?" - I think to myself- "but wait, how did I get here?
+Did somebody moved me here?",

+If somebody did move me then that person could know where my cellphone was.
+Maybe ...taP... moved me and went looking for something.
 Yeah, that's probably it.
 I'll just wait here for Pamty.. ..Sevpat...
 Dr. Amycan... to come back.
 My brain feels foggy.

 I waited for 20 minutes, and still no signs of anybody.
 I start to get desperate.
+I feel queasy.
+I've managed to get down the hallway, to the receptionist desk.
+The office is cyan now.
+The world slows, then speeds up.

+I puke on the office chair my workmate, Clarissa, usually sits at.

+Puke...
+Neck tight, the ceiling.
+It's white again, but...
+Why does it smell like-- oh.
+Maybe, if I...
+I miss my dog.

+Without realizing it, I'm laying on the floor.
+Fuzzy carpet.
+Fuzzy, textured, nice carpet.
+Reminds me of home.
+I rub the carpet nubs under my fingers, and they feel fuzzy.
+I admire the plaid blue-ish pattern.
+The smell of use.

+"AAammyyyy" I say to myself.
+"AMY.
+AYY.
+MEE.
+GET IT TOGETHER!"

+I struggle to get my mind together, but it's just too... kumquat.
+Maybe I should just take a nap.
+I curl up in the kid's waiting room, because Flopalope the bear is here.
+I love Flopalope.